czettnersandor/czettner.com/hitvallas.md

 In a rough translation: I believe in one God, I believe in one Homeland, I believe in eternal divine justice.
 I believe in the Resurrection of Hungary.

-This was mainly a creed, originating from a better age, transferred to the age of the [Neon Tiger](https://en.wikipedia.org/wiki/Ride_the_Tiger) by the [64 Counties Youth Movement](http://hvim.org/).
+This was mainly a creed, originating from a better age, taken to the age of the [Neon Tiger](https://en.wikipedia.org/wiki/Ride_the_Tiger) by the [64 Counties Youth Movement](http://hvim.org/).